Back to Observability guides

 2. Connectors

 The routing and count connectors can also use OTTL conditions for decision-making.
-These connectors highlight the growing adoption of OTTL as a standardized way to define configuration and processing logic in other OpenTelemetry components besides processors.
+These connectors highlight the growing adoption of OTTL as a standardized way to define configuration and processing logic in other Collector components besides processors.

 3. Custom components